Podcasts can be a multi-tasker’s dream.

 Why can’t you just record a podcast episode, edit it, and publish it on iTunes?
 While it would be nice if the process stopped there, creating a successful podcast is just as much about promotion as it is about content creation.

-Podcast show notes are a must when marketing your podcast.
+Show notes are a must when marketing your podcast.
 You can think of it as the “hub” that collects everything new and what current listeners need to know about each episode.
 Here are some other reasons why podcast notes are important.

 Podcast show notes give better detail